htcondor/htcondor/docs/man-pages/condor_submit.rst

     **log**\ :index:`log<single: log; submit commands>` command to specify the event log. :index:`deferral_prep_time<single: deferral_prep_time; submit commands>` deferral_prep_time = <ClassAd Integer Expression>
-    The number of seconds prior to a job’s deferral time that the job may be matched and sent to an execution machine.
+    The number of seconds prior to a job's deferral time that the job may be matched and sent to an execution machine.

-    The HTCondor User’s manual section on Time Scheduling for Job Execution has further details.
+    The HTCondor User's manual section on Time Scheduling for Job Execution has further details.
     :index:`deferral_time<single: deferral_time; submit commands>`